 As I was helping my dad re-roof his house this past weekend, it made me realize how happy I was to NOT do manual labor for a living.
 When I woke up this morning I could barely move.
 Muscles I didn’t even know I had ached.
 I realized that the sunscreen I applied, really didn’t do a whole lot of good.
 With that in mind I started thinking about some of the great things about being a blogger.
 I might not do it for a living, but there are a wide variety of benefits to starting a blog of any kind.
-Lets take a look at some of the best reasons:
+Lets take a look at some of the best reasons to become a blogger:

 1) It is location independent.
 Unlike most professions or hobbies, you can do it from anywhere there is an internet connection.
 I can move to a beach in Thailand, and still update this same website.
 So if you are lucky enough to turn your blog into a paying gig, you can be making money from just about anywhere in the world.